 CSS is what makes websites beautiful.
 You can add yours here.

 These options allow a wide range of changes to the looks and feel of your blog.
-It is strongly recommended that you spend some time to understand what does what.
+It is strongly recommended that you spend some time understanding what does what.

 Any changes you make appear instantly on the blog and appear on the live website when you click Publish.
 Play around and move to the next step when you are happy with the looks of your blog.